t-aggelos/tokiponedo/README.md

 While uncommon, it's technically "possible" to have vowel clusters in words; syllables could end in a vowel and start with another as the permissible rules allow the syllable structure (c)v(n).
 I will highlight for the first few words each syllable by separating it with a "-" symbol.

+Lastly, I want to give credit to jan Juli (kili pan Juli).
+A great inspiration for the structure of this document was the short tutorial `nasin toki: mi toki pona` at https://github.com/kilipan/nasin-toki.
+If you want to learn toki pona, or compare this tokiponedo to toki pona.
+I highly suggest using their document.

 ## Lexicon
 Remember(!) that all nouns are transient.
 Meaning, they can also function as adjectives.